2014 Swiss immigration initiative: Context

 Transition in stages until free person movement between the European Union and Switzerland.

-As of 2014, 23.4% of Switzerland's population are foreigners (9% in Germany).
-The net immigration is 80,000 people per year, 1% of the total population (three times more than e.g. in Germany, four times more than in the United States).
-Every year 30,000 to 40,000 receive Swiss nationality (this represents a per capita rate of about three times that of both Germany and the United States).
-According to the European Commission about 1 million EU citizens live in Switzerland and another 230,000 cross the border daily for work, while 430,000 Swiss live in the EU.
+As of 2014, 23.4% of Switzerland's population were foreigners (9% in Germany).
+The net immigration was 80,000 people per year, 1% of the total population (three times more than e.g. in Germany, four times more than in the United States).
+Every year 30,000 to 40,000 received Swiss nationality (this represented a per capita rate of about three times that of both Germany and the United States).
+According to the European Commission about 1 million EU citizens lived in Switzerland and another 230,000 crossed the border daily for work, while 430,000 Swiss lived in the EU.

-Immigrant workers make up a large part of the Swiss workforce in several industries.
-Scienceindustries, the Swiss association of chemical, pharma, and biotech businesses, emphasized that they rely on highly qualified workers from outside Switzerland to keep an edge over their competitors, and that 45% out of 67,000 people that its member companies employ in Switzerland are from abroad.
+Immigrant workers made up a large part of the Swiss workforce in several industries.
+Scienceindustries, the Swiss association of chemical, pharma, and biotech businesses, emphasized that they relied on highly qualified workers from outside Switzerland to keep an edge over their competitors, and that 45% out of 67,000 people that its member companies employed in Switzerland were from abroad.

 In 2002, the Swiss People's Party launched a federal popular initiative "against asylum abuse" that was rejected by 50.1% of voters (with a difference of 4,208 votes).
 In 2009, the referendum on biometric passports required by the Schengen Agreement was also accepted by 50.1% of voters (with a difference of 5,680 votes).

 More recently, the Swiss People's Party had successfully launched federal popular initiatives "against the construction of minarets" (2009, 57.5%) and "for the expulsion of criminal foreigners" (2010, 52.3%).